dinotrooper/codepath_week9/README.md

 Vulnerability #2: Cross-Site Request Forgery (CSRF)

-An attacker can trick a user into performing actions the red site by unintentionally submiting a malicious form.
+An attacker can trick a user into performing actions to red site by unintentionally submiting a malicious form.

-I created a [malicious form]('red_vulnerability/csrf_form.html') that executed this `red/public/staff/users/edit.php?id=4` POST request with input data that was hidden from the user.
+I created a [malicious form]('red_vulnerability/csrf_form.html') that executed a POST request to `red/public/staff/users/edit.php?id=4` with input data that was hidden from the user.
 CRSF tokens are the best form of defense against these attacks.

 <img src='red_vulnerability_gif/CSRF.gif' width='800'>